magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/device-profiles.md

 To configure an **SNMP device profile**, specify the following parameters:
 - **Request timeout** — how long (in milliseconds) the system waits before retrying or marking the request as failed
 - **Retry count** — how many times the system will attempt the request before giving up
-- **Communication configuration** — define how the device communicates with ThingsBoard over SNMP
+- **Communication configuration** — define how the device communicates with IoT Hub over SNMP

 Learn more about configuring the SNMP transport at [this link](/docs/{{docsPrefix}}reference/snmp-api/){:target="_blank"}.